alexolinux/vagrant-lab/README.md

 > **Notes:**
 > * *BASEIP variable works with the VM Count Index +1.
 It means if you configure `BASEIP='192.168.0.10'` the first VM will have the IP address `192.168.0.11'` assigned.*
-> * *OPTIONAL: If you want to use `provisioner.sh` script, you need to specify your Hostname and IP Address of your workstation:*

 ```shell
 HOSTIP='<YourIpHere>'